Skip to content

 4. The daemon creates a detached worktree for this run.

-6. If a step pauses, you can attach with the TUI and approve, fix, skip, or abort.
+6. If a step pauses, you can attach with the TUI or use no-mistakes axi respond to approve, fix, skip, or abort.

 7. After local checks pass, the push step forwards the branch upstream and the PR step creates or updates the pull request.